dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

-If the DLL does have a start function, simply specify it and the **Application > Debug** and **Application > Interact** commands will work as they do for EXE applications: the environment adds a breakpoint on the start function, and on entry to the function the DLL’s main thread is paused and a debugger window is opened on it.
+If the DLL does have a start function, simply specify it and the **Application > Debug** and **Application > Interact** commands will work as they do for EXE applications: the environment adds a breakpoint on the start function, and on entry to the function the DLL's main thread is paused and a debugger window is opened on it.

 Another consideration is that it is not normally possible to execute a